 Temporary surface impoundments must be underlain by a temporary impermeable barrier (e.g., heavy gauge plastic with water-tight seams) or a relatively impermeable surface (e.g., competent asphalt, concrete, etc.).
 The liner must be installed prior to establishing a temporary surface impoundment and must protect natural geological materials from contact with the waste.
 If emergency conditions prevent the use of a low permeable barrier and/or based on the emergency waste characterization risk, adequate site restoration to original conditions may require more substantial groundwater or soil investigations and site cleanup as required by the Executive Officer.

-Berms and containment structures of temporary surface impoundments must be constructed of materials that minimize leakage of the wastewater and must be composed of inert materials that will not cause adverse reactions (e.g., corrosion, decay, or otherwise reduce or impair the integrity of the containment structure) when placed in contact with the liquid wastes stored within the temporary surface impoundment.
+Berms and containment structures of temporary surface impoundments must be constructed of materials that minimizes leakage and must be composed of inert materials that will not cause adverse reactions (e.g., corrosion, decay, or otherwise reduce or impair the integrity of the containment structure) when placed in contact with the liquid wastes stored within the temporary surface impoundment.

 Temporary surface impoundments must be designed, operated and maintained to ensure that liquid wastes are at least two feet below the top of the impoundment (measured vertically from the surface of the liquid up to the point on the surrounding lined berm or dike having the lowest elevation), and must be designed and constructed to prevent overtopping as a result of wind conditions.